ATOMScience-org/AMPL/README.md

 ---
 ## AMPL Features
-AMPL enables tasks for modeling and prediction from data ingestion to data analysis and can be broken down into the following stages:
+<details><summary>AMPL enables tasks for modeling and prediction from data ingestion to data analysis and can be broken down into the following stages:</summary>

 ### 1. Data curation
 - Generation of RDKit molecular SMILES structures